ESPENG

 History

-Viña Pirazzoli is an old winery established around 1920 and acquired by Andrés Pirazzoli Regis in 1985.
-Its vineyards stretch across the Curicó Valley, from the foothills of Molina to the locality of Sagrada Familia.
+Viña Pirazzoli is a historic winery, established around 1920 and acquired by Don Andrés Pirazzoli Regis in 1985.
+Its nearly 400 hectares of vineyards extend across the Curicó Valley, from the Andean foothills of Molina to the locality of Sagrada Familia.

-The wines of Viña Pirazzoli are produced in two wineries located in Sagrada Familia and Lontué, with a total capacity of 7 million litres.
-The winery produces 100% of its wines from its own grapes, ensuring traceability and consistent quality over time.
-Their greatest pride is their human team, who have been a significant pillar for generations, contributing to the success of Viña Pirazzoli.
+Its wines are produced at two facilities located in Sagrada Familia and Lontué, with a total capacity of 7 million litres.
+Viña Pirazzoli crafts all of its wines from estate-grown grapes, ensuring full traceability and consistent quality over time.
+One of its greatest sources of pride is its team, comprising members of the second and third generations of winegrowers who have worked with the winery for decades.

-Noble Custodio is the vineyard's flagship brand, personified in a coihue (Koywe in Mapudungun), a tree found in the central and southern regions of Chile.
-It is said that Noble Custodio has been watching over the family vineyards for centuries, embodying serenity, commitment, and nobility.
-These values form the foundation of Viña Pirazzoli's philosophy, reflected in the essence and quality of their wines.
+Noble Custodio is its flagship brand, personified by a coihue tree (koywe in Mapudungun), a species native to central and southern Chile.
+It is said that Noble Custodio has watched over the family’s vineyards for centuries, acting as a guardian with serenity, commitment and nobility.
+These values form the foundation of the winery’s philosophy, reflected in the essence and quality of its wines.

 Vineyards

-The vineyards are located in three main areas of the Curicó Valley, covering the regions of Molina and Sagrada Familia, with a total of approximately 407 hectares, from the foothills to the coastal interior drylands.
+The vineyards are located in three main areas of the Curicó Valley, covering the zones of Molina and Sagrada Familia, with a total of approximately 407 hectares, ranging from the pre-cordillera to the inland coastal dryland.

 Fundo San Luis de Pichingal

-Located in the foothills of Molina at 312 m a.s.l., it covers approximately 90 hectares.
-The soils are of alluvial origin, moderately deep, with a loamy clay texture and the presence of stones.
-The climate is Mediterranean sub-humid, with a marked seasonality of rainfall.
-The area has a temperature variation between day and night that can reach up to 20°C, making it an ideal place for achieving the best expression of white wines.
-Main planted varieties: Chardonnay and Sauvignon Blanc.
+Located in the pre-cordillera of Molina at 312 metres above sea level, it is home to approximately 90 hectares planted with Chardonnay and Sauvignon Blanc.
+The soils are of alluvial origin, with medium depth, clay-loam texture and the presence of stones.
+The Mediterranean sub-humid climate has a marked seasonality of rainfall, and the area experiences a thermal amplitude between day and night of up to 20°C, making it a privileged site for achieving the finest expression of white wines.

 Fundo Entre Ríos

-Located in the locality of Lontué, bordering the river of the same name, it has a total of 125 hectares of vineyards.
-The Lontué Valley, whose name in Mapudungun means "low land area," has a Mediterranean sub-humid climate, partially influenced by the Pacific anticyclone, which strongly marks the winter season.
-It also has a thermal amplitude of up to 15°C. The soils are of alluvial origin, with a loamy-clay texture, good drainage, and moderate organic content.
-These characteristics allow the red varieties to ripen properly, resulting in fresher, more concentrated, and fruity wines, ideal for prolonged aging.
-Main planted varieties: Merlot and Cabernet Sauvignon.
+Situated in the locality of Lontué and bordering the river of the same name, this vineyard is planted with red varieties such as Merlot and Cabernet Sauvignon, totalling 125 hectares.
+The Lontué Valley —its name in Mapudungun meaning “lowland area”— has a Mediterranean sub-humid climate, partially influenced by the Pacific anticyclone, which strongly defines the winter season.
+It also has a thermal amplitude of up to 15°C. The soils are of alluvial origin, with a clay-loam texture, good drainage and moderate organic content, enabling these two red varieties to ripen fully, producing fresh, concentrated and fruit-forward wines, ideal for long ageing.

 Fundos Santa Julia and San José

-Located in the Sagrada Familia commune, 21 km and 27 km respectively from Route 5 South, departing from Lontué.
-This locality corresponds to the coastal interior drylands, situated 67 km in a straight line from the coast of Iloca and at 229 m a.s.l.
-It has a temperate Mediterranean climate, with slightly warm summers and moderately cold winters.
-The natural ventilation provided by winds from the Pacific helps moderate temperatures in summer.
-The soils are loamy, with a high presence of clay and gravel.
-Its warmer climate with lower thermal amplitude is ideal for red varieties, especially Carménère and Syrah.
-In this privileged terroir, the vineyard has 178 hectares.
-Main planted varieties: Cabernet Sauvignon, Merlot, Carménère, Syrah, and Carignan.
+Located in the commune of Sagrada Familia, 21 km and 27 km respectively from Route 5 South (Lontué), these estates are part of the inland coastal dryland, lying 67 km in a straight line from the coast of Iloca and at 229 metres above sea level.
+The temperate Mediterranean climate features mildly warm summers and moderately cold winters.
+Natural ventilation from the Pacific Ocean helps moderate summer temperatures.
+The soils are loam with a high presence of clay and gravel.
+The warmer climate and lower thermal amplitude are ideal for red varieties, especially Carménère and Syrah.
+In this privileged terroir, the winery owns 178 hectares, mainly planted with Cabernet Sauvignon, Merlot, Carménère, Syrah and Carignan.